danilnagy/design-ai/docs/working_with_data/index.md

 ### Step 5.
 Make the panels planar

-For the final code portion of the exercise we will fix this issue by enforcing planarity in the panels.
+For the final code portion of this exercise we will fix this issue by enforcing planarity in the panels.
 Making things planar is a big deal in the field of rationalization, which deals with refining geometry to make it more buildable.
 This is because most building materials come in flat sheets, so the closer you can approximate a shape with a planar surface the cheaper it is, generally, to build.

 There are several approaches you can take to ensuring that the panels are planar, each of which might result in somewhat different panel shapes.
 For this example, our approach will be to construct a plane using three of the four corner points, and then projecting the fourth corner point onto this plane.
 This will by definition ensure that the four points are coplanar, while only moving one of the four points.